Hello Lovestruckers, Bluffer’s calling again – this week, our guide to dating a lawyer.

 WHY WOULD IT BE DIFFICULT TO DATE A LAWYER?

 In the immortal Radio 1 sound bite of Collette Cooper: ‘Are you joking?’
-Along with bankers Dating a Lawyer 3and school teachers, lawyers are among the most overworked people in London.
+Along with bankers and school teachers, lawyers are among the most overworked people in London.
 Admittedly they’re also among the most overpaid, which bankers might be but teachers certainly aren’t (although they get more holiday.)
 More on this later.

 SO WHAT DO I HAVE TO LOOK FORWARD TO?